pnnl/BEM-for-PRM/content/user_guide/prm_api_ref/baseline_generation_api.md

   A -->|Add HVAC and sizing info| I(HVAC)
   {{</mermaid>}}

-  After all above is applied, a sizing run is conducted and labeled as `SR1` in the output directory.
+  After all the above is applied, a sizing run is conducted and labeled as `SR1` in the output directory.

 - ##### Step 3: Fine tune HVAC system parameters 1

-  Based on the sizing run results in the `SR1` folder, this step will fine tuning the HVAC parameters based on the ASHRAE 90.1 appendix G specifications.
+  Based on the sizing run results in the `SR1` folder, this step will fine-tune the HVAC parameters based on the ASHRAE 90.1 appendix G specifications.

   {{<mermaid align="left">}}
   graph LR;